Contact Us Today (424) 372-3112

 Posted by Sam Israels | Nov 29, 2019

-For instance, if you have a lengthy record of crimes, they are much more likely to file the wobbler case as a felony.
+For instance, if you have a lengthy record of crimes, you are much more likely to file the wobbler case as a felony.
 If you have no criminal record and there are mitigating factors that limit your culpability, they are much more likely to file the wobbler case as a misdemeanor.

 There are a wide range of crimes in California that qualify as a wobbler.
-For example, some theft crimes, fraud crimes, sex crimes, and domestic violence related crimes.
+For example, some theft crimes, fraud crimes, sex crimes, and domestic violence-related crimes.

-In most situations, you will not know if your case has been filed as a misdemeanor or felony crime until prosecutor formally files charges.
+In most situations, you will not know if your case has been filed as a misdemeanor or felony crime until the prosecutor formally files charges.

 The Los Angeles County District Attorney's Office reviews all possible filings for a felony case.

-What's the Difference Between a Misdemeanor and Felony?
+What's the Difference Between a Misdemeanor and a Felony?

 A prosecutor's decision on how to file a case is important as the difference between a misdemeanor or felony conviction is significant.